Improving Health

 5. Solomon SD, et al. Cochrane Database Syst Rev. 2019;3(3):CD005139.
 PMID: 30834517.

-6. Common Eye Disorders and Diseases: https://www.cdc.gov/visionhealth/basics/ced/
+6. Common Eye Disorders and Diseases: https://www.cdc.gov/visionhealth/basics/ced/(link is external)

 7. Am I at risk for diabetic retinopathy?: https://www.nei.nih.gov/learn-about-eye-health/eye-conditions-and-diseases/diabetic-retinopathy#:~:text=Anyone%20with%20any%20kind%20of,diabetes%20will%20develop%20diabetic%20retinopathy